wp-plugins/gdgt-databox/readme.txt

 * Choose to exclude up-to-date product support questions and discussions from gdgt.com
 * Fully expand all products on initial pageload
 * Include rich semantic markup describing the content of your post to improve the relevancy of your webpages to search engines and social sharing sites.
+* Customize display order alongside other plugins
+* Include Databox content in syndicated RSS and Atom feeds

 == Installation ==